 People approach me on my road to ask if I know how to get to The Shed, and the phone rings more than ever before.

 Why?
-Well, on the November 1, 2017, six months after listing The Shed at Dulwich online:
+Well, on the 1st of November, 2017, six months after listing The Shed at Dulwich online:

 It's London's top-rated restaurant.

 A restaurant that doesn't exist is currently the highest ranked in one of the world’s biggest cities, on perhaps the internet's most trusted reviews site.